ggeorgiev/comparex/README.md

 While this is sufficient to illustrate the idea behind the algorithm, it is slightly incorrect.
 Myers suggested that the path adds a weight of 1 for a mismatch and 1 for a match, making diagonal movements exactly twice as cheap.
 To be more precise, a graph that represents this more accurately would look like this:

 ![Myers classic figure](doc/img/plot_classic_rhombous.png)

+### Limit the scanning

+Using the same logic from the previous point, we can not only reduce the size of the turn vectors but also apply the same approach to scanning.
+This eliminates a large number of expansion attempts that we know will fail because they fall outside the boundaries of one sequence or the other.

 ---